petrkeil/website/about.md

 **Address:**

-Department of Applied Geoinformatics and Spatial Planning
+Dpt. of Applied Geoinformatics and Spatial Planning

 Faculty of Environmental Sciences